Listen to Norse tunes while you review information about this course.

 NOW YOU WANT TO BE A WILD VÍKINGR...

-Being a Hersir means being a wild Víkingr with proficiency in several fundamental primitive skills, including combat, archery, and survival.
+Being a Hersir means being a wild Víkingr with proficiency in several fundamental primitive skills, with an emphasis on extreme survival, resilience, endurance, adaptability, and cohesion.

-Hersir training is conducted over the course of 3 weeks in several locations, namely Norway, Sweden, Finland, Russia, Canada and the United States (mostly all Víkingr places).
+Hersir camp is conducted over the course of 3 weeks in one of several locations (currently Norway, Sweden, Finland, Russia, Canada and the United States, mostly all Víkingr places).

-Hersir training covers Primitive Survival, Traditional Archery, Traditional Hunting, Traditional Norse Skills, Traditional Norse Life, and Cohesion.
-In order to pass the course, you must meet specific performance standards, and your graduation must not be opposed by other members of your group or by any Úlfheðinn.
+In order to pass the course, you must meet specific performance standards (including not quitting), and your graduation must not be opposed by other members of your group or by any Úlfheðinn.

 VERY SELECTIVE PROCESS

-To attend Hersir training, you must be 18-year or older, you must have reached the level of Hirðmaðr (aka Víkingr Trainee), and you must apply with a recommendation from a Úlfheðinn.
-Then, assuming you are fit enough, motivated enough, committed enough, and overall good enough, you'll be given the opportunity to attend training, at not cost to you (that's right).
+To attend Hersir camp, you must be 18-year or older, you must have reached the level of Hirðmaðr (aka Víkingr Trainee), and you must apply with a recommendation from a Úlfheðinn.
+Then, assuming you are fit enough, motivated enough, committed enough, and overall good enough, you'll be given the opportunity to attend camp, at not cost to you (outside of your own expenses to get to the camps site).
+That's right.
+It's free.

-Free training doesn't mean any moron can take the course and be turned into a Hersir (or Wild Víkingr).
-All things considered, and for one reason or another, only about 10% of all Hirðmenn make it to Hersir Training.
+Free doesn't mean any moron can attend the camp and be turned into a Hersir (or Wild Víkingr).
+All things considered, and for one reason or another, only about 10% of all Hirðmenn make it to Hersir camp.

-You will be putting to practice what you have previously learned during Hirðmaðr training.
-You will actually be taking it a step further by going primal, with no much more than one tool/weapon, as well as a pair of shorts, to survive in the wilderness for a full 3 weeks.
+You will be putting to practice the theoretical knowledge you have previously learned during Hirðmaðr training.
+You will actually be taking it a step further by going primal, with equipment and clothing that can be very limited depending on the season, to survive in the wilderness for a full 3 weeks.

-You will learn how to catch your own food, how to skin and field dress an animal with your knife or a more traditional hunter's axe.
-You will learn how to use all parts of a kill, from meat and bones, to pelt and fur.
+You will have to catch your own food, skin and field dress an animal with your knife or a more traditional hunter's axe.
+You will use all parts of a kill, from meat and bones, to pelt and fur.

 PRIMITIVE SHELTER BUILDING

-You will learn how to build emergency, short-term, and long-term shelters suitable for your environment, circumstances, and the seasons.
+You will build emergency, short-term, and long-term shelters suitable for your environment, circumstances, and the seasons.

 TRADITIONAL norse skills

-You will also learn and practice other ancestral and traditional Norse skills, including the art of glíma (grappling/wrestling/hand to hand combat), so you can settle disputes the Viking way, with hólmganga!
+You will also practice other ancestral and traditional Norse skills, including the art of glíma (grappling/wrestling/hand to hand combat), so you can settle disputes the Viking way, with hólmgongur!

 TRADITIONAL NORSE LIFE